OfficeDev/outlook-dev-docs/docs/add-ins/use-regular-expressions-to-show-an-outlook-add-in.md

 ```

-The same rule does not return this match in Outlook Web App and OWA for Devices because the HTML body in these hosts does not include that  **META** tag.
+The same rule does not return this match in Outlook on the web and OWA for Devices because the HTML body in these hosts does not include that  **META** tag.
 This can affect whether the add-in is activated appropriately for the various Outlook clients.
 In this example, use the following regular expression instead:

 ```